pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

     ![Enable the SAML application part 2](/images/docs/reference/service/saml-gsuite/gsuite-app-enable-2.png)

-   At this point, you're done configuring Google Workspace, and can move on to completing SAML SSO setup in the Pulumi Service.
+   At this point, you're done configuring Google Workspace, and can move on to completing SAML SSO setup in the Pulumi Cloud.

 ## Configuring Your Pulumi Organization

 The final step in the process consists of associating your Pulumi organization with your SSO identity provider.

-1. Sign in to the Pulumi Service where your SAML organization resides, then navigate to the **Settings** tab for that organization.
+1. Sign in to the Pulumi Cloud where your SAML organization resides, then navigate to the **Settings** tab for that organization.

 1. Select **Access Management** and then **Change requirements**.